Nick Senzel Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.90 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.88).

-- Nationals pitchers combine to surrender 157 total home runs at a clip of 1.4 per game (most in baseball).
+- The Nationals give up the most home runs in baseball (158 total, 1.4 per game).

-- Adon will make his first start of the season for the Nationals.

 © 2023 Data Skrive.
 All rights reserved.